 We were booked on Virgin in Premium Economy flying from Heathrow, London to LAX.
 As we are based in Manchester this meant a drive down the night before and a layover in an Airport Hotel.
 We used APH parking to book a Hotel and Car Parking package.
 This cost £105 for a night in the Crowne Plaza.
 Which more than fulfilled our needs and then a quick UBER to the Airport in the morning.

-We used the Premium Check-in which was very fast then headed to security that was pretty quiet at T-3.
+We used the Premium Check-in which was very fast then headed to security which was pretty quiet at T-3.
 By the time we hit the shopping concourse we had around 1:20 before our flight just enough for a coffee and a breakfast sandwich.
 They announced the Gate and off we went to find Zero queue at the priority boarding queue and straight on the plane.

 We found our rather large comfortable seats aboard the Olivia Mae when the Attendant came with our welcome drink.
 Prosecco in hand we settled into our surroundings for the next 11 hours.
-The Premium Economy Cabin on the 787-Dreamliner is laid out in a 2-3-2 configuration and feel very spacious.
+The Premium Economy Cabin on the 787-Dreamliner is laid out in a 2-3-2 configuration and feels very spacious.
 The Screen is large and the best we have used so far and actually seem to respond precisely to your touches, something often missing from IFE touchscreens.
 The windows are pretty magical and you can waste an hour of the flight just playing with them!

 The Flight left on time and we quickly soared up to our cruising altitude.
 The 787 is quite a bit of kit and you can actually feel the in-flight acceleration and the climb to altitude was really fast.
 But this may be getting a bit plane geeky.